 Prerequisites: Linear Algebra, Elementary Finite Groups Theory.

-- Characters of representations.
-Number of irreducible characters.
-Character tables and orthogonality relations.
-Group algebra.
+- Number of irreducible complex characters.
+Orthogonality relations.

 - Compact groups and their representations.
 Peter-Weyl theorem.